Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 ## Background

-- 5.5 years to build
+- 5.5 years to build - started in November 2020
 	- Building
 		- Drop
 		- Aelfy